doctorakimbo/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

 * The S.S.
 Anne will never depart
 * The Saffron City guards will block your way from both directions (this only matters if your free fly is Saffron City)
 * Only the last guard on Route 23 will check for badges or gyms
+* Professor Oak will give you the Mystic and Aurora Ticket in Pallet Town after beating the game
 * Much of the Sevii Islands has been reworked:
   * The cutscene after Cinnabar Gym where Bill takes you to the Sevii Islands has been removed.
-Instead, Bill can be found in the Pokémon Center after beating the Gym and will give you an item that corresponds to the Tri Pass
+Instead, Bill can be found in the Pokémon Center after beating the Gym and will give you the Tri Pass
   * The Tri Pass allows you to sail to the 1-3 Islands and the Rainbow Pass allows you to sail to the 4-7 Islands from Vermilion City
   * You will never be trapped on the Sevii Islands and your PC will never be disabled there
   * Several cutscenes in the One Island Pokémon Center have been reworked or removed